ManuBoca92/django-movies-api/README.md

 I implemented this task using [Django REST framework](https://www.django-rest-framework.org/) and other third-party libraries as instructed.
 Please see third party libraries below;
 * [drf-writable-nested](https://pypi.org/project/drf-writable-nested/) - is a writable nested helpers for django-rest-framework's serializers.
 As the name implies, I used it for my nested `MovieDetail` and `Ratings`serializers.

-As requested that the application be dockerized and deployed on a cloud platform, preferably Heroku.
-Here is my application domain https://warm-journey-10447.herokuapp.com already deployed on Heroku and configured with automatica deployments after push to `master` branch.
+As requested that the application be dockerized and deployed on Heroku.
+Here is my application domain https://warm-journey-10447.herokuapp.com and it's configured with automatic deployments after push to `master` branch.

 Here is the heroku setup in case you want you check it out
 1. Create an account on heroku and download needed CLI using